apsoftwaredev/various-setup-adventures/salesforce-docker-adventure.md

 rm -rf /usr/local/bin/node*
 ```
 Whatever the best way to remove nodejs....
-then google the instructions for setting up the nvm current version:
+then google the instructions for setting up the nvm current version (https://github.com/nvm-sh/nvm):
 ```
 HOME=/home/node   # create it if it doesn't eist, mkdir /home/node/ USER=node